abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 $$
 (remember that in the first equation the row vector corresponds to input and the column vector corresponds to output)

 In the avove example you can see that we can think of this operation in two ways.
 One way is in terms of state vectors and dirac notation similar to the example `Ex-6`, another way is in terms of sum of two deterministic operation each associated with some probability.
+That is we apply the operation that sets the value of $X_1$ to $X_2$ for half of the times and the operation that sets the value of $X_2$ to $X_1$ for other half of the times.

 Similar operations can be defined for any number of systems.
 We will use dirac notation to explain the following example.

-> Consider a octal(base-8) number system where numbers are only 0-7.
+> Consider a octal(base-8) number system where numbers are counted only from 0 to 7.
 The operation is whenever some input is given we have to add 1 to that number and give the result again in the octal number system.

 Remember that when we add 7+1=8 will exceed our limit.
 So we have to use modular arithmetic to find a octal nubmer that is within our limit.
 In this case the result will be ((7+1) mod 8) = 0.